|This is an unofficial version.

 (i) books, records, registers or documents concerning the supply, sale, distribution or use of pesticides or fertilizers,

-(ii) books, records, registers or documents concerning the supply, sale or transportation of manure, or its application to land;
+(ii) books, records, registers or documents concerning the application of manure to land by a commercial manure applicator;

 (b) require the production of, examine, and make copies of any books, records, registers or documents referred to in clause (a);